Sandingo/beyondrb/README.md

 - Gym Leader post-game rematches.
 - Modern Exp.
 All sharing formula (Still requires 50 Pokémon caught to get)
 - QoL with BW's reusable Repel system and HMs usable in the overworld.
+- Daycare now has a PC, and there's a chance your Pokémon will have an Egg!
+(Living Dex possible in one save file?)
 - Improved Vitamins and purchasable PP Ups!
 - Hyper Training!

 The goal is to include as many beta features as possible, and some new Kanto-related ones, without changing the feel of Generation 1.
 Pokémon are only type changed to their modern vanilla counterparts, however regional variants/regional fakes/gimmick forms/paradox forms etc. are NOT included.